trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

       - Inject a consensus attestation for it (log message: "injected attestation ... for my_baker (&lt;address&gt;) for level ..., round ...")
       - Attach a DAL attestation to it, indicating which of the shards assigned to the baker have been seen on the DAL network (log message: "ready to attach DAL attestation for level ..., round ..., with bitset ... for my_baker (&lt;address&gt;) to attest slots published at level ...")

-1. (Optional) Launch an accuser daemon by opening a new terminal window and running this command:
+1. (Optional) Launch an accuser daemon by running this command:

    ```bash
    octez-accuser-PsParisC run >> "$HOME/octez-accuser.log" 2>&1